 Modern supercomputers are parallel computers, gaining their power from many thousands of individual processors.
 Developing software to run on these systems requires using new parallel programming techniques.

 The course will cover all the fundamental concepts that underpin modern HPC.
-The course is practical in the sense that you will explore these topics by running parallel programs on real HPC systems such as the UK national supercomputer ARCHER.
+The course is practical in the sense that you will explore these topics by running parallel programs on real HPC systems such as an UK national Tier-2 system, Cirrus.

 The course will be delivered entirely online, and videos, notes and exercises will be released as the course progresses.

 Modern supercomputers are parallel computers, gaining their power from many thousands of individual processors.
 Developing software to run on these systems requires using new parallel programming technologies.
 The course will cover all the fundamental concepts that underpin modern HPC.
-The course is practical in the sense that you will explore these topic by running parallel programs on real HPC systems such as the UK national supercomputer ARCHER.
+The course is practical in the sense that you will explore these topic by running parallel programs on real HPC systems such as an UK national Tier-2 system, Cirrus.
 The same techniques can also be applied to smaller systems such as multi-core desktops, graphics processors and computing clusters.

 The course has three main themes: